vscode-file-explorer-tools

 Name Description

-Scopes Manager: Create Scope Create a new named, color-coded scope
+Scopes Manager: Create Scope Create a new named scope

 Scopes Manager: Add to Scope Add selected files/folders to a scope